Graduate Assistantship FAQs

 Professional dress.
 Evening activities are business casual.

-First round of offers will go out within two weeks from the end of GA interview days.
+First round of offers will go out within two weeks from the end of GA day.
 Offers will continue to be extended throughout the spring and summer until all slots have been filled.

 No, candidates are responsible for their own lodging and can stay at a hotel or residence of their choosing.